kainjow/Mustache/README.md

 ## Run Tests

+For Linux and OS X, run

+    make

-For Linux and OS X, run `make`.
-For older versions of OS X you may need to build with `make tests_mac`.
+For older versions of OS X (e.g. 10.7), run

+    make tests_mac

 For Visual Studio 2013 (CMake 2.8+ required) open a command prompt, then: